Demi-urge/menace_sandbox/docs/dynamic_module_mapping.md

 The command scans for orphan modules and follows their dependencies by default using `sandbox_runner.discover_recursive_orphans`, runs them with the standard unit tests and updates the module map once they succeed.
-Disable dependency traversal with `--no-recursive-orphans` or by setting `SANDBOX_RECURSIVE_ORPHANS=0`.
+Disable dependency traversal with `--no-recursive-include` or by setting `SANDBOX_RECURSIVE_ORPHANS=0`.

 ### Recursive isolated modules